annisunporterph/aggregate-test/README.md

 https://boto3.amazonaws.com/v1/documentation/api/1.9.42/guide/configuration.html

-2. Aggregate_test_glue is the file i upload to the glue jobs and can be run on demand once a while, the output will show on the CloudWatch output logs It has all the standard job parameters like all the other jobs.
+2. Aggregate_test_glue is the file i upload to the glue jobs and can be run on demand once a while, the output will show on the CloudWatch output logs.
+It has all the standard job parameters like all the other jobs.